 Compensation and benefits expenses represent the majority of our expenses across all of our operating functions, and typically represent 50% to 60% of our total operating expenses.
 These expenses generally contribute to the majority of our expense increases from period to period, reflecting current staff compensation and benefit increases and increased staffing levels.
 As we continue to replace Morgan Stanley services, we will incur greater compensation and benefits related expenses.
 Continued growth of our staff in lower cost locations around the world is an important factor in our ability to manage and control the growth of our compensation and benefits expenses.
 As of November 30, 2008, 28% of our employees were located in emerging market centers, compared to 18% as of November 30, 2007.
 An important location for us is Mumbai, India, where we have increased our staff levels significantly since commencing our operations there in early 2004 with a small staff in data management and production.
 Subsequently, we expanded the scale of our operations there by adding teams in research and administration, as well as by continuing to expand the data management and production team.
-Our office in Mumbai has grown from 12 employees as of November 30, 2004 to 86 full-time employees as of November 30, 2008.
-Another important location for us is Budapest, Hungary, where we opened an office in August 2007.
+Our office in Mumbai has grown from 12 employees as of November 30, 2007.
 We plan to continue to develop this location as an important information technology and software engineering center.
 Our Budapest office had 55 employees as of November 30, 2008.
 In the second half of 2008, we made preparations to open an office in Monterrey, Mexico to serve clients in the Americas.